Purpose

 Behavioral Science White Coats for Black Lives Fellowship

-Over a period of 18 months (from July thru December of the following year) each fellow will work with an identified faculty member in the Department of Behavioral Science (BSC) in the College of Medicine to develop a clear, achievable project that addresses the health of Blacks in the U.S. The proposed project can be a research project (clinical or basic science), a community-engaged project, or other project of significance to the health of Blacks.
+Over a period of 18 months (from July at the beginning of the student’s first year of medical school through December of the student’s third year) each fellow will work with an identified faculty member in the department of behavioral science (BSC) in the College of Medicine to develop a clear, achievable project that addresses the health of Black people in the U.S. The research project should focus on an aspect of increasing health equity, decreasing bias, or enhancing contributions to the health and well-being of the Black population.
+Clinical science, basic science, community-engagement, health humanities or educational intervention projects will be considered.

 Award Amount and Award Period

-This 18-month fellowship will begin in July of the fellow’s 2nd year of medical school and extend up through December 1 of the fellow’s 3rd year of medical school.
-Fellows will be provided with a $5000 stipend that will be dispersed in two installments.
-Two fellows will be selected to participate in the 2023-2024 cohort.
+This 18-month fellowship will begin in July of the fellow’s second year of medical school and extend up through Dec.
+31 of the fellow’s 3rd year of medical school.
+Fellows will be provided with a $5000 stipend that will be dispersed in two installments in Fall and Spring of the fellow’s second year of medical school.
+Two fellows will be selected to participate in the 2024-2025 cohort.

 Eligibility Requirements